 A temporary conservator may be implemented if the conservatorship is needed right away.
 The Judicial Council of California explains:

 “The request must be filed as part of a general conservatorship case, and can be filed either at the same time or soon after the general conservatorship case is opened with the court.
 The main duties of a temporary conservator are arranging for the temporary care, protection, and support of the conservatee, and protecting the conservatee’s finances and property.”

 Probate conservatorship in Los Angeles County covers the cities of Los Angeles, Santa Monica, Long Beach, Pasadena, Beverly Hills, Malibu, Burbank, Torrance, West Hollywood, Compton, Redondo Beach, Culver City, Manhattan Beach, Whittier, Alhambra, Santa Clarita, Downey, Calabasas, Pomona, Hermosa Beach, El Segundo, La Mirada, West Covina and more.

 Information on probate conservatorship in Los Angeles County can be found via the Conservatorship Pro Per Assistance Program at the Stanley Mosk Courthouse.

 San Bernardino County Probate Conservatorship

-Probate conservatorship in San Bernardino County covers the cities of San Bernardino, Rancho Cucamonga, Fontana, Ontario, Redlands, Rialto, Victorville, Colton, Upland, Chino, Highland, Big Bear Lake, Hesperia, Loma Linda, Yucaipa, Chino Hills, Apple Valley, Barstow, Montclair, Grand Terrace, Adelanto, Twentynine Palms, Phelan, Yucca Valley, and more.
+Probate conservatorship in San Bernardino County covers the local cities of San Bernardino, Rancho Cucamonga, Fontana, Ontario, Redlands, Rialto, Victorville, Colton, Upland, Chino, Highland, Big Bear Lake, Hesperia, Loma Linda, Yucaipa, Chino Hills, Apple Valley, Barstow, Montclair, Grand Terrace, Adelanto, Twentynine Palms, Phelan, Yucca Valley, and more.